Beatrice Egli: After her victory at the DSDS

 In May 2013, she released her studio album "Glücksgefühle" (Feelings of Happiness), which debuted at number two in the album charts in Germany, Austria, and Switzerland.
 The album topped the Swiss Albums Chart and made it to number 2 in both Germany and Austria.
 The album sold over 450,000 records in those three countries.
 In its second week of sales, the album reached number one in the Swiss charts, and in August, it was certified platinum in Switzerland.
 Her album and single were also certified gold in Germany, just four weeks after her DSDS victory.
 In 2013, she also engaged in a tour to promote the album.
 Her second single, "Jetzt und hier für immer" (Now And Here Forever) was released in August 2013.

 In November 2013, the next studio album, "Pure Lebensfreude" (Pure Joy of Life), was released.
 It again reached number one in Switzerland and the top ten in Austria and Germany.
 The first single "Verrückt nach Dir" (Crazy About You) also charted in all three countries.

 In March 2014, the second single, "Irgendwann" (Sometime) from her album, "Pure Lebensfreude," was released and also charted.
 In April 2014, Dieter Bohlen announced that he would no longer be producing Egli's music.

 On 24 October 2014, she released her next studio album "Bis hier und viel weiter" (Up To Here and Much Further), which was recorded in Berlin, without the co-operation of Dieter Bohlen.
-The first single was "Auf die Platz, bereit, ins Glück!"
-(Ready, Steady, Happy!), and the video was filmed in New York City.
+The first single was " Auf die Plätze, fertig, ins Glück!"
+(Ready, Set, Go For Happiness!), and the video was filmed in New York City.
 From early November, Egli embarked on her "Pure Lebensfreude" tour.
 The album reached number one in Switzerland again.
 The next single from the album was "Wir leben laut" (We Live Loud), and the video was from her tour through Germany, Switzerland, and Austria.

 A gold edition of "Bis hier und viel weiter" was released in July 2015.
 This edition features six new songs, including the new single "Ohne Worte" (Without Words).

 From early November 2014 to January 2015, Egli went on a tour.

 In the summer of 2015 and 2016, Egli ran her own show called Die große Show der Träume on ARD and SRF.
 But due to low ratings, the program was dropped after just two episodes.